 Davies Creek Mountain Bike Park | © Mareeba Mountain Goats Club

 Gently flowing single trails are the order of the day at Davies Creek Mountain Bike Park (in Davies Creek and Dinden national parks and Dinden West Forest Reserve), less than an hour from Cairns.

-Navigate your way through granite outcrops, clear cool streams and forests of bloodwoods, stringybarks, she-oaks, cycads and grass trees that dot the slopes of the rain-shadowed Lamb Range.
+Navigate your way through granite outcrops and forests of bloodwoods, stringybarks, she-oaks, cycads and grass trees that dot the slopes of the rain-shadowed Lamb Range.

 Another perfect park for the beginner and intermediate rider, Davies Creek is great for both a casual pedal or a serious cardio workout.
 The trail offerings are dominated by ‘easy’ (green) trails, which range from 2.7km to 10.6km.
 Novice riders can explore twists and turns, navigate dips and cliff edges and negotiate rocks, trees and other obstacles as they race through the sun-dappled forest.

 ‘Intermediate’ (blue) trails are short and few.
 Ranging from 1.7km to 4km, the trails traverse impressive country and offer intermediate riders some nice incline to get the heart rate up.
 They’ll keep you on your game with quite a few quick sharp turns to negotiate, with rocky areas and jumps thrown into the mix to amp up the fun.
 Make sure you take a breath and soak up the expansive views from Trail 3, the highest point in the trail network.